 While the diagnosis can answer parents’ biggest question, it often raises many more, such as how to move forward on treatment.

 “The thing about Asperger’s is there’s not just one way to handle it,” says Dr. Schwartz.
 “It depends on which of the symptoms are the most prevalent.”

 For example, she explains that a child with OCD may need to learn some of the cognitive behavioral techniques for OCD.
 A child struggling with sensory issues may need an occupational therapist to deal with holding a pencil and getting assignments done.
 ADD medicine may help someone who appears to be inattentive.
 When social problems are most troublesome, the child may benefit from a social skills group.

 In his Chelsea clinic, Dr. Howlin ran what he calls Therapeutic Social Groups.
 “In general, girls in the spectrum feel overwhelmed with social interactions, friendships and dating,” he says.
 “They need consistent and structured support from early on.
 I have developed a small group format for this purpose.”
 Dr. Howlin recommends AS girls continue with such groups as they mature.

 “The key is that these groups are ongoing, ideally being maintained from year to year as students explore the changing world of relationships.”

-At 12, Elizabeth is working on her social interactions, and attends discussion groups at the Judson Center in Royal Oak with other AS girls.
-“They have a group called Let’s Talk About It, where girls learn to talk about how to handle different social situations,” Lewinski says.
+At 12, Elizabeth was working on her social interactions, and attended discussion groups at the Judson Center in Royal Oak with other AS girls.
+“They (had) a group called Let’s Talk About It, where girls learn to talk about how to handle different social situations,” Lewinski says.